maboglia/Corso-Javascript/appunti/js_web.md

 * The texts contained in the HTML elements are Text nodes
 * Every HTML attribute is an Attribute node
 * Comments are Comment nodes
 * Nodes have a hierarchical relationship to each other

 ---
-JavaScript
-27

 ### The Node object
 * Hierarchy of the subclasses of Node

----
-JavaScript
-28

 ### Selecting document elements
 * Most client-side JavaScript programs work by manipulating one or more document elements